 3. Strive to be physically and mentally outstanding.

 No other youth sport requires as much training and hard work.
 When you swim a hard two-hour workout, you burn as much energy as if you had run a marathon.
 You need to take care of your body in order to swim hard and well.
 Smoking, drinking alcohol, taking narcotics, or illegal prescription drugs are all obviously forbidden for any swimmer.
-Eating a lot of junk food like candy and pop are not really useful for your body.
+Eating lots of junk food like candy and pop is not really useful for your body.
 Although it’s fine to have sweets from time to time, your working body needs lots of good complex carbohydrates like fresh fruits, vegetables, grains cereals, and breads, lots of good lean protein like fish, chicken, turkey, eggs, and frequent hydration with water (8-10 glasses daily), fruit juices (that aren’t too sugary) or athletic drinks.

 4. A good night’s sleep is imperative.